 92. Don’t Forget Post-Christmas Ad Spend

 Just because Christmas has passed doesn’t mean the conversions are over.
 In the UK, there’s still Boxing Day.
-Elsewhere, there’s potential buyers hoping to snag a deal because they believe much of the shopping is done and there’s also returned goods to be purchased at a discount.
+Elsewhere, there are potential buyers hoping to snag a deal because they believe much of the shopping is done and there are also returned goods to be purchased at a discount.

-Slowly reduce the scope of your spend and look over what’s been accomplished.
+Slowly reduce the scope of your spending and look over what’s been accomplished.

 93. Scale Back to Spend to Pre-BFCM Rates

 Once December is underway, you’ll notice a downturn in conversion rates.
-Respond by reducing spend at a roughly 20% rate so as not to affect bidding algorithms detrimentally.
+Respond by reducing spending at a roughly 20% rate so as not to affect bidding algorithms detrimentally.

 94. Create a Google Shopping Campaign for Low Inventory Items